miguel-rg/dynamical-loss-functions/README.md

 # Dynamical loss functions for Machine Learning

-This repository contains the code that reproduces the results of our paper [Tilting the playing field: Dynamical loss functions for machine learning](https://arxiv.org/abs/2102.03793).
+This repository contains the code that reproduces the main results of our paper [Tilting the playing field: Dynamical loss functions for machine learning](https://arxiv.org/abs/2102.03793).

 ## What is a dynamical loss function?

-Loss functions are one of the keystones of Machine Learning.
-There are many variations, but
+Loss functions are one of the pillars of supervised learning.
+They quantify the performance of the model at classifying the training data and training a neural network reduces to minimizing a predefined loss function.
+In this work we propose that changing the loss function during training (minimization) can help to achieve better results.
+We weight equally the contribution of each sample belonging to the same class, and then

 ## Why should I care?

+small models

+generalization